Are you or do you know someone who is trapped or unable to leave a work situation?

 Get Help from the Farmworker Unit

-If you, or someone you know, might be in a Human Trafficking situation, please contact the Pine Tree Legal Assistance Farmworker Unit at:
+If you, or someone you know, might be in a Trafficking situation, please contact the Pine Tree Legal Assistance Farmworker Unit at:

 Phone: (207) 942-0673